hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 + Two difficult computational issues
   + using the states of the hidden units to represent an interpretation of input raises two difficult issues
+  + <span style="color: blue;">Search</span>:
-  + Search: how do we avoid getting trapped in poor local minima of the energy function?
+    + how do we avoid getting trapped in poor local minima of the energy function?
     + poor minima represent sub-optimal interpretations
+    + able to simply go downhill in energy from some random starting state?
+  + <span style="color: blue;">Learning</span>:
-  + Learning: how do we learn the weights on the connections to the hidden units and btw the hidden units?
+    + how do we learn the weights on the connections to the hidden units and btw the hidden units?
+    + any simple algorithm for adjusting all those weights $implies$ get sensible perceptual interpretations?
+    + no supervisor so far

 ### Lecture Video